GGstephen6724/Weight-Conversion/README.md

 - [Contributing](#contributing)
 - [License](#license)

-- ## Installation
+- ## Obtaining the Software

-1. Clone the repository:
+1. You can obtain the software by cloning the repository using Git:
    ```
    git clone https://github.com/GGstephen6724/Weight-Conversion.git
    ```